zio/zio-json/README.md

 ### `.map`

-We can `.map` from another `json.JsonDecoder` in cases where the conversion will always succeed.
+We can `.map` from another `JsonDecoder` in cases where the conversion will always succeed.
 This is very useful if we have a `case class` that simply wraps another thing and shares the same expected JSON.

 For example, say we want to model the count of fruit with a `case class` to provide us with additional type safety in our business logic (this pattern is known as a *newtype*).